 SFDR Fund Classification

-This fund has (E) environmental and (S) social characteristics according to Article 8 of the Regulation (EU) 2019/2088.
-This fund does not have a sustainable investment objective.
+This fund promotes environmental (E) or social (S) characteristics in accordance with Article 8 of the Regulation (EU) 2019/2088.
+This fund does not have as its objective sustainable investment.

 *Closed for new investors

 The latest prices are listed here and additional documentation can be found here.

 This fund (“Fund”) promotes environmental or social characteristics, but does not have as its objective sustainable investment.
 However, the Fund commits to invest a minimum proportion in sustainable investments and thus ensures that those investments do not significantly harm any of the sustainable objectives by following Söderberg & Partners Asset Management S.A.’s (the “Company”) policy for responsible investments (“Policy for Responsible Investments”) found here.

 As the Fund has a broad approach to responsible investments, it promotes a wide range of environmental and social characteristics, with a focus on supporting companies in their transition towards alignment with a selection of the United Nations Sustainable Development Goals (“SDGs”).
 The Company conducts responsible investments based on three principal pillars: exclusion screening, positive selection, and active engagement.
 Good governance practices are a precondition for the Fund’s investments.
 The process of managing the overall responsible investing activities is coordinated internally within the Söderberg & Partners Group, with an active input from the Company’s Responsible Investment Committee (“RI Committee”).

 The Fund is expected to invest at least 75 % of its NAV in investments that qualify as aligned with environmental or social characteristics and at least 15 % of its NAV in investments that qualify as sustainable investments.
 The Fund is allowed to invest up to 25 % of its NAV in cash, cash equivalents, and/or hedging instruments.